14. A Monetarist Theory of Price Levels#

 The “monetarist” or “fiscal theory of price levels” asserts that

-• to start a persistent inflation the government beings persistently to run a money-financed government deficit
+• to start a persistent inflation the government begins persistently to run a money-financed government deficit

 • to stop a persistent inflation the government stops persistently running a money-financed government deficit